jeetsukumaran/DendroPy/doc/source/tutorial/treemanips.rst

                                        \----------------- A

 You can also reroot the tree such that a particular node is moved to the outgroup position using the :meth:`~dendropy.dataobject.tree.Tree.to_outgroup_position()`, which takes a |Node| as the first argument.
-Again, you can update the splits hashes *in situ* by passing :keyword:`True` to the second argument.
+Again, you can update the splits hashes *in situ* by passing :keyword:`True` to the second argument, and again, here we do not because we are not carrying out any calculations.
 For example:

 .. literalinclude:: /examples/to_outgroup_position.py